Need a VPN or DNS for your device?Get ExpressVPN Now

 - ExpressVPN Keys creates a 40-character hash of each password, which is an unintelligible string of characters representing your password.

-- Keys then sends only the first five characters of each hash to ExpressVPN Keys’ servers, which then transfer the request to HaveIBeenPwned.
+- Keys sends only the first five characters of each hash not found in the curated list to ExpressVPN Keys’ servers, which then transfer the request to HaveIBeenPwned.

 - HaveIBeenPwned returns a list of vulnerable passwords that have hashes starting with the same five characters as yours.